castorini/anserini/docs/runbook-trec2018-h2oloo.md

 --output-folder main_folder/test/ --vocab-folder main_folder/train/
 ```

-The command executed the following steps
+The command performs the following:

-### Building and Dumping docid index

-Test data consists of top-10000 documents generated by BM25+RM3 or BM25+Axiom for each topic.
++ **Building and Dumping docid index**.
+Test data consists of top 10000 documents generated by BM25+RM3 or BM25+Axiom for each topic.
 Each document in test data is indexed.
 The docid index file is dumped in `main_folder/test`.

-### Building features

-Features are TF-IDF values with shape (n_docs, n_vocabs), where vocabulary is build in **Bulid Train** step.
++ **Building features**.
+Features are TF-IDF values with shape (n_docs, n_vocabs), where vocabulary is build in the above step.

-### Dump features
++ **Dump features**.
 A single `.npz` file was dumped at this step.
 In the dev step, we can use `docid index` to find the features for any document.
 The docid index file is dumped in `main_folder/test`.

-## Training and Generating Classifier Results
+### Training and Generating Classifier Results

-Run the following command to train classifier and inference classifier on Core18 documents topic-wisely to rerank the documents.
+Run the following command to train classifiers and run inference on Core18 documents topic-wise to rerank the documents.

 ``` bash
 python script/train.py --train-folder main_folder/train/ \